 Gender and EquityGender equitable access to education will enable young women to access employment and participate actively in local decision making.

-The BHER Learning CentreThe BHER Learning Centre (currently under construction) will be home to over 400 students during the initial phase of the BHER project.
+The BHER Learning CentreThe BHER Learning Centre is home to over 400 students during the initial phase of the BHER project.

 BHER Video IntroductionLearn more about the BHER Project!